 Even a single GS35b can manage 2.5kW output on 2m with a half wave copper cavity built by

 F1CXX (nice work Franck!).

 - PA0FRI’s site has construction and mod info including a passive R untuned input design for a

 GU43b amp and notes on reforming HV PSU electrolytics.

 - A big photo gallery of big amps to drool over.

-WD7S has measured the pull-in and release times of vacuum relays: all are under 2.5mS at
+WD7S measured the pull-in and release times of vacuum relays: all were under 2.5mS at

 rated voltages (and can perhaps be turbo-charged with an over-voltage spike).
 So, provided

 the rig gives at least 2.5mS grace between PTT closure and RF output (typically around 10mS